Alongil/LoopMachine/README.md

 - The component imports the track helper and creates an object for each track with track id as key is checked, track url and an audio object as properties using the useEffect hook with no dependencies, so it will only run when the component mounts.

-- For each track in the object, the component renders a button with the audio file
+- For each track in the object, the component renders a button with the audio file.

 ## Controllers component's functions

 - handlePlay function-in charge of changing the playing state to true and calling the playCheckedTracks function.

-- playCheckedTracks function in charge of playing the tracks that are checked
+- playCheckedTracks function in charge of playing the tracks that are checked.

 - handleStop in charge of setting the playing state to false and pausing the checked tracks.

 - handleClick incharge of handling a track being clicked, pausing the track if needed, and setting the new track state.

-- recordTracks inchatge of recording the session
+- recordTracks inchatge of recording the session.

-- handlePlayRecordedTracks-gets the recorded session and setting the playing state to true, cuasing the recorded session to play
+- handlePlayRecordedTracks-gets the recorded session and setting the playing state to true, cuasing the recorded session to play.

 ## Notes